carrollcam4192/EarthEngine_Exporter/README.md

 ```
 pip install -r requirements.txt
 ```
+At this point, the user will be ready to run the program.
+Run the import cells and authenticate google earth engine use for the project.
+A browser window will pop open, and after authorizing use, an authorization token be generated.
+At the top of the code editor window you should be prompted to enter this token.

 Next, copy and paste your kml file into the project folder.
 After that, the user will copy the file PATH into the geopandas 'read_file' function (should be in the 'Data Cleaning and File Conversion' cell):